Why choose this course

 View the other English language qualifications that we accept.

 If you do not currently meet the level required for your programme, we offer intensive pre-sessional English language courses, designed to take you to the level of English ability and skill required for your studies here.
-The University of Surrey is also an IELTS test centre.

-Admissions staff will review the information provided within the personal statement and reference to assess applications for evidence of academic ability, insight and motivation.
+Admissions staff will review the information provided within your personal statement and reference to assess applications for evidence of academic ability, insight and motivation.

-Personal statements should be comprehensive, with correct spelling, grammar and punctuation.
-Shortlisted applicants will be invited to an interview and selection day.
+Your personal statement should be comprehensive, with correct spelling, grammar and punctuation.
+If you are shortlisted you will be invited to an interview and selection day.

 Interview and selection day